Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 head of ``tutorial/tutorial/views.py``:

 .. literalinclude:: src/authorization/tutorial/views.py
-   :lines: 9-12,19
+   :lines: 9-19
    :linenos:
-   :emphasize-lines: 3,5
+   :emphasize-lines: 3,6-9,11
    :language: python

 (Only the highlighted lines need to be added.)

-:func:`~pyramid.view.forbidden_view_config` will be used to customize the default 403 Forbidden page.
+:meth:`~pyramid.view.forbidden_view_config` will be used to customize the default 403 Forbidden page.
-:meth:`~pyramid.request.Request.remember_userid` and
+:meth:`~pyramid.security.remember` and
-:meth:`~pyramid.request.Request.forget_userid` help to create and expire an auth ticket cookie.
+:meth:`~pyramid.security.forget` help to create and expire an auth ticket cookie.

 Now add the ``login`` and ``logout`` views:

 .. literalinclude:: src/authorization/tutorial/views.py
-   :lines: 85-115
+   :lines: 91-123
    :linenos:
    :language: python